 va=Vmsin(ωt),vb=Vmsin(ωt120),vc=Vmsin(ωt240)v_a = V_m \sin(\omega t), \qquad v_b = V_m \sin(\omega t - 120^\circ), \qquad v_c = V_m \sin(\omega t - 240^\circ)

-The 120120^\circ spacing is not arbitrary.
-It spreads the three waveforms evenly over one cycle, so when one phase is falling, another is rising.
+If the amplitudes are equal and the phase spacing is exactly 120120^\circ, the set is called balanced.
+The 120120^\circ spacing is not arbitrary: it spreads the three waveforms evenly over one cycle, so when one phase is falling, another is rising.
 For a balanced load, that makes the combined power delivery much steadier than in a single-phase system.
+That matters most for motors, because three-phase motors can produce a rotating magnetic field naturally, which gives smoother torque and simpler operation than comparable single-phase motors.

 Line Voltage vs Phase Voltage

-Three-phase problems often switch between line values and phase values.
-That is where many mistakes start, so define the quantities before you calculate.
+Three-phase problems often switch between line values and phase values, and that is where many mistakes start.
+In a wye-connected balanced system:

 For a balanced three-phase load, the real power is